A reader asks: what will this actually run me?

 Tree Removal Cost Calculator

-Estimate your tree removal cost
+Work out your tree removal cost

 Number of trees